High-Performance-Computing/Project/Solution.md

 ## Profiling and training MobilenetV2

-<p align="justify"> Empirically, for a batch size of 96,  we went down 20h per epoch on a single CPU, to  3h30 per epoch using one GPU, to 1h per epoch using 4 GPUs.
-The theoretical speed up of passing from one to four GPUs is 4, but the effective speed-up was 3.5 due to communication overheads between CPU and GPU. </p>

-<p align="justify"> However, at this point the preprocessing of our data meant the GPUs could not access the data efficiently so the GPU occupation was low. </p>

-<p align="justify"> We went down to 15 min per epoch by preprocessing the data (GPU occupation: 50%).
-We could expect up to x2 speed-up by further augmenting GPU occupation. </p>

 ### Summary: after the project design presentation

 - Running on a single CPU: 20hrs/epoch
 - Running on a single Tesla K80 GPU: 3h30/epoch
 - Running on 4 Tesla K80 GPUs: 1h/epoch
 - **Identifying the bottleneck:** slow data pipeline

 ## Main Overheads